Reverse Time Calculator

 The output shows the result clearly so you can see both the clock time and whether the calculation moved into the previous day.

 Working backward from an end time is common, but midnight crossings and clock arithmetic make it easy to miscalculate by hand.
-This page keeps the subtraction, the rollover, and the previous-day result in one place.
+This page keeps the subtraction, the rollover, and the previous-day result tied to the same calculation.

 1. Enter the end time (or current time)